 - Promote St. Clare Hospital and satellite medical office and supportive commercial uses.
 Connect the neighborhood to the hospital with improved pedestrian and linear park opportunities. - Support the master planning of the Lakewood Landing site for mixed-use development to expand opportunities for employment and retail development.
-See related Land Use policy. - Partner with developers to identify projects eligible for participation in the Lakeview/Kendrick Street Opportunity Zone. - Provide resources for entrepreneurs and small businesses, include information available in multiple languages, to support and recruit such businesses in the LSDS. - Invest in infrastructure and civic amenities consistent with this plan to attract business owners and investors.
+See related Land Use policy. - Partner with developers to identify projects eligible for participation in the Lakeview/Kendrick Street Opportunity Zone. - Provide resources for entrepreneurs and small businesses, such as grant/loan programs, to support and recruit small, local businesses in the LSDS. - Encourage micro-retail, or businesses that cater to specific demographic segments of the community, with business development resources and support available in other languages and flexibility in the design of cultural spaces. - Invest in infrastructure and civic amenities consistent with this plan to attract business owners and investors.